Set Success Details node

 Success details: Lets you add static

-fields to the JSON response. -
+key:valuefields to the JSON response. -

 Session properties: Lets you add

-corresponds to the value of the specified session property.This lets you retrieve session properties in the journey without needing additional post-authentication processing.
+key:valuefields to the JSON response, wherevaluecorresponds to the value of the specified session property.This lets you retrieve session properties in the journey without needing additional post-authentication processing.

-You can’t override the tokenId , successUrl , and realm fields returned in the JSON response by default.
+You can’t override the tokenId, successUrl, and realm fields returned in the JSON response by default.

 |

-Product | Compatible? |
+| Product | Available? |

 PingOne Advanced Identity Cloud |